Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 its use in that area.

 Common labels you might want to know:

 - `layout` is used for large areas of the interface, especially backgrounds.
 - `inverse`  indicates the opposite color scale of the rest of the UI.
 For example in light mode, inverse `0` and `1` are dark instead of light.
-- `elevation` and `z` is for shadows.
-While these might not be the main things you want to change, their unfamiliar name might make them harder to find.
+- `elevation` and `z` are for shadows.
+While these might not be the main things you want to change, their unfamiliar names might make them harder to find.
 - `font` is for variables tied to text.
 These have forms for color, size, and spacing of text.

 There are also variables specific to different types of text and display modes, so you could have a theme that looks like the standard light theme until you enter Presentation mode.

 ### Color